DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-05-25-imported-from-ucas.md

 Higher education courses are almost all PGCE.
 There is one course per subject already.
 No folding is required.

-SCITT courses are self-accrediting, they may partner with a university for PGCE aspects of a course but this doesn't appear to be classified as accreditation.
+SCITT courses are self-accrediting, they may partner with a university for PGCE aspects of a course but this doesn’t appear to be classified as accreditation.
 A few duplicate courses around qualification, these should be easy to fold into a single course.

 ### Folding School Direct courses